 In many cases, anxiety is rooted in uncertainty about the future.
 It’s a defense mechanism we develop to avoid negative experiences.
 There are lots of positives to worrying about the future.
 It can help you plan for worst-case scenarios and ensure you’re prepared when situations go wrong.
 Unfortunately, being anxious about everything that could go wrong can also lead to analysis paralysis.

 Analysis paralysis is the tendency to become so focused on possible adverse outcomes that you find it challenging to make a decision.
 Instead of beginning a project, the busy brain may spiral along a thousand different paths.
 The brain scours these paths in search of a perfect solution, a solution without pitfalls or traps.
-It’s important to tame this tendency to prevent it from taking over entirely.
+The problem is, no perfect solution exists—every choice involves some level of uncertainty.

 Seeking Support

 Some individuals who procrastinate can work out tricks and systems to keep themselves on target.
 Yet, for others, procrastination can be a more serious issue that requires support.
-Procrastination can cause problems at home and in the workplace.
-Fortunately, there are methods to help manage procrastination.
-Reach out today to learn more about anxiety treatment and how anxiety disorder specialists can help you.
+When procrastination starts interfering with your work, relationships, or daily functioning, it may be time to seek additional help.